-Staff reviewed the Governance Committee 2018 Self Evaluation with the Committee.
-The review is considered best practice and completed by the Committee annually.
-With positive recommendation, the Committee accepted the Governance Committee 2018 Self Evaluation.
+Staff reviewed the Governance Committee 2022 Self Evaluation with the Committee.
+The annual review is considered best practice and completed by the Committee annually.
+Staff noted a Remote Meetings Policy was added to the Agency Policy Manual in 2022.
+Staff explained that the Self Evaluation highlights and reviews the performance of the Committee over the past year and noted the Committee is meeting its obligations under the charter.